thomasballinger/dalsegno/readme.md

   - [ ] keep track of function invocations
   - [ ] parse code for function asts
   - [ ] restore
+  - [ ] more parse-time errors (arity, valid literals)

 * gamelib
-  - [ ] methods for scheduling drawings and for clearing then drawing all at once
+  - [x] methods for scheduling drawings and for clearing then drawing all at once

 * interface
   - [ ] display error messages
+  - [ ] restore to last parsable state